alangley345/python-mega-project-list/README.md

 # python-mega-project-lsit

 Stolen from https://github.com/karan/Projects.
-Edited as items are coded up.
+Items are removed as items are coded up.

 ### Numbers